tobias-z/java-sql-mapping/README.md

 ## Issues

 Looking to contribute?
+Please read the `CONTRIBUTING.md` file, which contains information about making a PR.

-Any feedback is very appreciated.
+Any feedback is very appreciated!

 ### 🪲 Bugs